The Committee consisted of the following Members:

 The territorial extent of this instrument is the United Kingdom.
 It applies to all of the United Kingdom, including the territorial sea adjacent to it.
 The legislation in this area is reserved, but this instrument has been the subject of extensive consultation with the devolved Administrations and the UK regulators.

 Part 1 of the regulations contains technical introductory provisions.
-Part 2 corrects outdated references in the Transfrontier Shipment of Waste Regulations 2007 to the Northern Ireland Department of the Environment, which is now known as the Department for Agriculture, Environment and Rural Affairs.
+Part 2 corrects outdated references in the Transfrontier Shipment of Waste Regulations 2007 to the Northern Ireland Department of the Environment, which is now known as the Department of Agriculture, Environment and Rural Affairs.
 It also updates a reference to the legislation governing waste management licensing in Scotland to the current 2011 regulations.
 Part 3 makes technical changes to the Transfrontier Shipment of Waste Regulations 2007.

 Regulations 14 and 15 omit references to “Community Regulation”.
 Regulations 16 and 17 omit regulations that implement provisions relating to an EU body and historic transitional provisions in the EU legislation from the 2004 and 2007 enlargements of the European Union.